zettonaender/eqapotographiceq-gui/README.md

 Please report any issues you encountered.
 This GUI currently works for Parametric EQ and Convolution EQ in APO without any non-filter or preamp commands (Copy, delay, etc).

 AutoEQ code taken from https://github.com/jaakkopasanen/AutoEq

+## If you don't use the exe:
+1. Before use, please download Python version>=3.7 and get pip: https://phoenixnap.com/kb/install-pip-windows
+2. After you got pip working, Press Code->Download zip and extract.
+3. Open rungui.bat or runguipeace.bat if you use Peace